 What is the healthiest cereal?
 A dietitian answers with the top 6, based on your preferred eating plan.

 Keto: MAGIC SPOON

-Magic Spoon’s colorful boxes reflect just how flavorful the cereal is.
-And Beckerman says that for keto-eaters, it’s the best option on the market.
-It’s high in protein and fiber and features a short list of ingredients.
-“If you are wondering where the cereal’s sweetness comes from, you have monk fruit to thank.
-Monk fruit delivers sweetness without influencing blood sugar or insulin release which makes it diabetic- and keto-friendly,” says Beckerman.
+Magic Spoon's colorful boxes reflect just how flavorful the cereal is.
+And Beckerman says that for keto-eaters, it's the best option on the market.
+It's a high-protein cereal packed with fiber and features a short list of ingredients.
+"If you are wondering where the cereal’s sweetness comes from, you have monk fruit to thank.
+Monk fruit delivers sweetness without influencing blood sugar or insulin release which makes it diabetic- and keto-friendly," says Beckerman.

 "Vegans need to bring a watchful eye to the ingredient list of cereals, particularly honey, milk, marshmallows, and gelatin.
 You won’t find any of that in 88 Acres Cinnamon and Oats Seed’nola that is made up of gluten-free certified oats and a blend of seeds like pumpkin, sunflower, and flax," says Beckerman.
 All the seeds in this particular product also help with gut diversity.

 dash/paleo: BOB'S RED MILL PALEO-STYLE MUESLI

 The DASH diet calls for slashing sodium, and a cereal low in the stuff is hard to come by—to say the very least.
 This particular buy contains zero grams of sodium and plenty of delicious ingredients in every single bite.
 "Because of the wholesome ingredients like coconut flakes and sunflower seeds in this cereal, you will actually feel good about the high quality and real nutrients you are delivering your body," says Beckerman.